 - the work is genuinely voluntary and you receive no remuneration for the activities.

 It's acceptable under the conditions of a tourist visa for you to receive meals, accommodation and reimbursement or out-of-pocket living expenses in return for voluntary work.

 Police checks for volunteers from overseas

-Currently there is no formal means of obtaining a police check for volunteers from outside Australia.
+Currently, there are no formal means of obtaining a police check for volunteers from outside Australia.
 If you think you might take part in volunteer activities while in Australia, please plan ahead and obtain a police check from your country of origin.

 Search for available positions in your area: